-Intellectual property (IP) covers any original ideas, designs, discoveries, inventions and creative work produced by an individual or group.
+Intellectual property (IP) covers any original ideas, designs, discoveries, inventions, and creative work produced by an individual or group.
 It wasn't a big deal to protect IP in the past.
 However, with information more accessible and easier to distribute today due to technology, safeguarding your creations and works from infringers, copycats, and thieves has become vital to any business.

 IP protection is not just necessary to ensure that your innovations won't be copied or stolen.
-It establishes an incentive so whatever you create can proliferate and benefit more people without violating your rights.
+It establishes an incentive so that whatever you create can proliferate and benefit more people without violating your rights.
 Here are five different ways to protect your intellectual property.